poppinfresch/poppinfresch/README.md

 - 👋 Hi, I’m @poppinfresch
-- 👀 I’m interested in cryptography, market research & analysis, blockchain development.
+- 👀 I’m interested in cryptography, market research & analysis, blockchain development & solidity!
 - 🌱 I’m currently learning crypto market research analysis.
-- 💞️ I’m looking to collaborate on blockchahin apps & projects, fintech apps, and cryptocurrency development.
+- 💞️ I’m looking to collaborate on blockchahin apps & projects, solidity smart contract deployment & execution.
+- Currently collaborating with others to create a crypto algo-trading bot using ML and NLP, & working to deploy it as a fully functional app/dApp.
 - 📫 How to reach me email me at opopko2@gmail.com

 <!---